 Although proposition development can be tricky, searching for a unique positioning will drive you to distraction.
 So accept the fact that all the good words are taken.
 Just be comfortable with the least worst option.

-And the next time your Board is arguing over semantics, remember that clients don’t give a toss.
+And the next time your Board is arguing over your discipline, remember that clients don’t give a toss.
 They ignore dozens of positioning variations every day.
-But they don’t ignore a relevant proposition.
+But they don’t ignore a powerful proposition – especially now.